AXErunners/docs/introduction/features.rst

 see :ref:`here <understanding-sporks>`.

 .. _x11-hash-algorithm:

 X11 Hash Algorithm
 ==================

-X11 is a widely used hashing algorithm created by Axe core developer Evan Duffield.
+X11 is a widely used hashing algorithm created by Dash core developer Evan Duffield.
 X11’s chained hashing algorithm utilizes a sequence of eleven scientific hashing algorithms for the proof-of-work.
 This is so that the processing distribution is fair and coins will be distributed